juliankrispel/jkrsp/src/content/blog/accessibility-for-rich-text-editors/index.md

 ---
-title: 10 tips for building accessible rich text editors
+title: 10 Essential Tips for Building Accessible Rich Text Editors
 pubDate: "2021-04-12T13:10:00.28"
-description: 10 tips for building accessible rich text editors
+description: A comprehensive guide to making rich text editors accessible for screen readers and keyboard users, with practical code examples and testing strategies.
 draft: false
 image: image-of-keyboard.jpg
 ---

-If you're building an app that features a rich text editor - you should make it as accessible as possible for screen-readers.
+Rich text editors are among the most complex UI components to make accessible.
+Unlike simple forms or buttons, they require careful consideration of keyboard navigation, screen reader announcements, and dynamic content updates.

+Making your editor accessible isn't just about compliance—it's about ensuring that users with disabilities can create and edit content effectively.
+This directly impacts your product's usability and your company's legal compliance.

-The following is a list of __10 recommendations for building accessible rich text editors__.
-Although most points will be applicable to any kind of library you use, some of them are specific to react.js.
+The following is a list of __10 essential recommendations for building accessible rich text editors__.
+While most points apply to any framework, some examples are specific to React.js.

 ### 1. Test with an actual screen reader

-If you have never used a screen reader, try one out on your app or [any](https://docs.google.com/) app [with](https://medium.com/) that has a [rich text editor](https://www.notion.so/).
-I'd consider this blog-post a success even if you don't come back to finish reading it.
+If you've never used a screen reader, try one out on your app or any app with a rich text editor like [Google Docs](https://docs.google.com/), [Medium](https://medium.com/), or [Notion](https://www.notion.so/).
+This hands-on experience will immediately show you why accessibility matters.

 - On __OSX__ you already have one built in to your operating system: [VoiceOver](https://support.apple.com/en-gb/guide/voiceover/welcome/mac).
 - For __Windows__ users there's [nvda](https://github.com/nvaccess/nvda) (free) which is also the most widely used.